ujuadimora-dev/ever-young/README.md

 Steps to test:

-1. Open browser and navigate to [Tacos Travels](https://gareth-mcgirr.github.io/tacos-travels/)
+1. Open browser and navigate to [Ever Young](https://ujuadimoradev-everyoung-c57lkydkuuk.ws-eu79.gitpod.io//)
 2. Open the developer tools (right click and inspect)
 3. Set to responsive and decrease width to 320px
 4. Set the zoom to 50%